kaba40/databird_analytics_engineer/models/intermediate/_int_local_bike_orders_aggregated.md

 - Store data
 - Staff information

-It enriches the order-level data with customer-specific metrics that support deeper customer behavior analysis.
+It enriches the order-level data with the folllowing metrics:
 ## Enriched Metrics

 - **`Total orders`**: Total number of orders placed by the customer.